top of page

 Clinical Myotherapy

 Massage therapy is well-known for promoting relaxation, stress relief, and muscle tension release.
-It's more commonly used when you want to unwind, relieve general tightness, or support wellbeing.
+It is more commonly used when you want to unwind, relieve general tightness, or support your overall well-being.

 • Swedish massage